 After Meals

 Rinse gently using lukewarm water to remove food stuck in dentures.
 Avoid very hot water because it can affect the shape and fit.
 You do not need to brush after every meal; just rinse.
+If food remains stuck after rinsing, use a soft denture brush to gently remove particles.

 Evening Brushing

 Most dentists recommend a soft-bristle brush made for dentures.
 Use a non-abrasive denture cleanser – regular toothpaste is often too harsh for dentures.
 Brush the entire surface, including under metal clasps, if you wear partial dentures.
+Also, remember to clean your natural teeth and gums before soaking your dentures.

 Overnight Soaking